felixwatts/t2_bus/README.md

 At most one client may serve a given topic at a time.
 However, it _is_ allowed to publish/subscribe on a topic while that topic is being served as the two systems do not interact.

-Topic wildcards are not supported for either serving or requesting.
+Topic wildcards (see below) are not supported for either serving or requesting.

 ```rust
 use t2_bus::prelude::*;